Aquacongas/Parano1c/README.md

 **Proof-native Layer 1 ordered by proof of work.**

-Blockchains have a fundamental architectural flaw: to validate the present, you must replay the past.
-Bitcoin, Ethereum, and nearly every major network inherit this property.
-A new full node downloads the chain from genesis and re-executes every transaction because the current state does not prove itself.
+Blockchains have a fundamental architectural flaw: the present does not prove itself.
+Its validity is inherited from accumulated history.
+Bitcoin reconstructs that validity by validating the chain from genesis.
+Other networks may shorten bootstrap with snapshots or checkpoints, but those only move the dependency
+forward: the current state still does not carry a proof of its own valid path from genesis.

+A new verifier must therefore reconstruct that path or rely on state produced by prior historical validation.

 This is not a temporary limitation.
 It is baked into the model.

 Parano1d is designed to remove this requirement.